GIFTY-CHACKO/codespaces-blank/README.md

 - Languages used: HTML, CSS, Python
 - Frameworks used: Flask
 - Libraries used: SQLite3
-- Tools used: VS Code, Git, Browser
+- Tools used: VS Code, Github, Browser

 ---